luebken/custom-dashboards/readme.md

 ## Install K8s Dashboards

 The sample Dashboards are defined in the [specs](specs) folder.
-To install all dashboards you currently need to provide a K8s namespace and a K8s pod label. eg.:
+See the respect `_config+` section to configure

-    node custom-dashboards.js robot-shop app=catalogue
+    node custom-dashboards.js